 Shrinking transfer paper is a big deal if you plan on printing more than one color.
 You need to both shrink the transfer paper and keep it shrunk if you want excellent registration.
 Shrink the paper by sending the paper through your conveyor dryer immediately before printing.
 Keep it shrunk by printing quickly.
 Your enemy is humidity.
 As the paper sits out in the open air, it is slowly expanding due to the moisture.
 A way to slow this down is to keep the shop dry.
 You can also keep the paper in a hot box once it has been shrunk.
 This will slow the expansion process.

 Moving onto inks, you have a number of options.
 A true transfer ink is our 380 Series.
 This is the best ink for hot split transfers.
 It will also work well for hot peel and cold peel transfers.
 Once you get out of this ink series, you really need to know exactly what your process, paper, and adhesive you may use.
-I will offer up a number of options for different inks and transfer types going forward.
+We will offer up a number of options for different inks and transfer types going forward.
 However, with premium hot peel and cold peel papers, you should be able to print any ink if you are also working with a powder or liquid adhesive.
 Your process will matter.
 Regardless, choose an ink as you normally would.
 Bleed resistant inks for polyester.
 Soft inks for a soft feel.
 You get the point.

 Adhesives can be an important part of your transfer.
 Powder and liquid adhesives will increase the durability, opacity, and bleed resistance of the transfer.
 A liquid adhesive such as our 380 Printable Adhesive is printed over the entire image as the last step.
 Powder adhesives are dropped on to the wet image through a variety of techniques as the last step.
 For the powder to work, the entire base layer of the print must be wet.
 Some art will not allow this naturally so you will print a clear ink over everything and then drop the powder.
 Many of you are thinking about that liquid adhesive right about now to save a step and some trouble.
 Powder is my preferred method as it will allow for ultra-low temperature transfers.
 It will also provide better stretch and bleed resistance.